 The Bank has implemented Outsourcing Policy approved by the Board of Directors, which specifies the composition, roles and responsibilities of Outsourcing Committee.
 The Outsourcing Committee is responsible for:

-- Assessing the risk and ensure mitigation for the same for all material outsourced activities; - Approving new outsourced activities; - Ensuring that periodic review of outsourced agencies is conducted by the business/operations group; and - Putting in place a central database on outsourcing.
+- Evaluation of the risks and materiality of outsourced activities; - Approval new outsourced activities; - Ensuring that periodic review of outsourcing arrangements is conducted by the business/operations group; and - Putting in place a central database on outsourcing.

 Identification and assessment